Kano Analysis

 Kano Analysis Example

-The same information has been presented graphically in a Kano diagram.
-The numerical values of the satisfaction information were used.
+The same information has been presented graphically in a Kano diagram, utilizing numerical values from the satisfaction data.

 Kano Analysis Example